 SEL Activities for Elementary (Ages 6-10)

 These activities are suitable for elementary school students across different grade levels.
-Elementary students can begin to understand the “why” behind these practices and benefit from activities that help develop social skills and emotional learning skills.
+Elementary students can begin to understand the “why” behind these practices and benefit from activities that help students learn to consider different perspectives and make responsible decisions, while developing social skills and emotional learning skills.

 - The 5-4-3-2-1 Senses Reset: This is a grounding technique to bring focus back to the room.
 Guide students to silently name: 5 things they can see, 4 things they can feel, 3 things they can hear, 2 things they can smell, and 1 thing they can taste.